Outcomes

 The licensure program prepares students with the skills and techniques necessary to begin a successful teaching career in K-12 physical education.
 The program is aligned with both the Society of Health and Physical Educators of America Initial Physical Education Teacher Education Standards and the Physical Education standards set forth by the North Dakota Education Standards and Practices Board (ESPB).
 Courses are strategically structured to be sequential in nature.
 Teacher candidates develop their teaching skills and confidence through a variety of hands-on teaching experiences prior to student teaching.
 These experiences include our unique NDSU Let's Move in Homeschool physical education program held on campus each fall and spring as well as Adopt-a-School service-learning program.

-Students take courses in both the Department of Health, Nutrition and Exercise Sciences (HNES) and the School of Education (SOE).
+Students take courses in both the Health, Physical Education, and Recreation (HPER) and the School of Education (SOE).
 Students are fully admitted into the program when they have met the admission requirements established by the SOE.
 Coursework concludes with a culminating semester-long student teaching experience and graduates of this option meet the requirements for K-12 physical education licensure.

 Teacher candidates in this option may enroll in the 300-level professional education courses before being formally admitted to the SOE.
 Prior to enrolling in the 400-level EDUC courses, teacher candidates must complete the application for admission to the SOE; earn required grades in all core physical education courses (as specified in the handbook); maintain at least a 2.75 cumulative grade point average in their course work and education courses; and pass the Core Academic Skills for Educators test or meet minimum scores on the ACT+.
 Requirements for admission can be found on the School of Education website.